phsete/ark-sa-dinoweb/README.md

 ## Current Status
 * Export of Rex Data seems successfull (reproducable by executing `get_all.py`)
     * Outputs info of all tamed dinos to `output/server_info.json`

+## Disclaimer
+ARK Survival Ascended is a game from Studio Wildcard and this project has no connection to them in any way.